Auto-apply to these agriculture jobs

 Ivy Tech Community CollegeLafayette, IN

 Adjunct Faculty positions are temporary, part-time positions hired each semester on an as-needed basis.
-The adjunct faculty member will be responsible for creating a learning environment that assists students in reaching their goals; and for providing effective instruction and assessment within the framework of common syllabi provided by the School.
-PROGRAM OPERATION: Perform all instructional duties necessary to teach and facilitate student learning in assigned classes.
-Provide syllabus appropriate to course(s) being taught to students and follows syllabus content and requirements.
-Maintain student attendance and grading records according to College policy as outlined in the Adjunct Handbook.
+The adjunct faculty instructor will be responsible for creating a learning environment that assists students in reaching their goals; and for providing effective instruction and assessment within the framework of common syllabi provided by the School.
+This position and the posting will stay open continuously in order to build a pool of qualified candidates for future openings as Adjunct Instructors.
+Applicants will not be notified unless there is an actual need to fill the position or if the candidate does not meet minimum requirements.
+PROGRAM OPERATION: Performs all instructional duties necessary to teach and facilitate student learning in assigned classes.
+Provides syllabus appropriate to course(s) being taught to students and follows syllabus content and requirements.
+Maintains student attendance and grading records according to College policy as outlined in the Adjunct Handbook.
 Submits requested information within established timelines.
-STUDENTS: Is available to students outside scheduled class time to answer questions/provide assistance.
+STUDENTS: Is available to students outside scheduled class time to answer questions and/or provide assistance.
 Deal with student concerns and, if necessary, consult with program coordinator to resolve issues.
-INSTRUCTION: Meet all scheduled classes of contracted course(s).
-Use technology such as Blackboard, PowerPoint, etc. as appropriate.
-In event of emergency absence, notifies program/department chair.
-Conduct all activities with an appreciation and respect for diversity of people, styles, and views.
-Promote same as an integral part of one's work.
-Must have strong working knowledge of current technologies appropriate to area of instruction, faculty credentials as outlined in the ASOM 7.1 as applicable to the specific area of instruction.
-Must have strong working knowledge of current technologies appropriate to area of instruction, faculty credentials as outlined in the ASOM 7.1 as applicable to the specific area of instruction.
-Master's degree in the fields of Agricultural and Biological Engineering, Agricultural Economics, Agricultural Systems Management, Agronomy, Animal Science, Botany, Horticulture, or Plant Science with at least two years directly related work experience in the field.
-AGRI 111 Course Standard A qualified faculty member teaching Crop Production possesses an earned master's or higher degree, from a regionally accredited institution, in Agronomy, or Agriculture Education.
-AGRI 223 Plant Pest ID and Control Agriculture Program Standard A qualified faculty member in Agriculture meets the School of Advanced Manufacturing, Engineering & Applied Science criteria: Possesses an earned baccalaureate or higher degree, from a regionally accredited institution, in the fields of Agricultural and Biological Engineering, Agriculture Education, Agricultural Economics, Agricultural Systems Management, Agronomy, Animal Science, Botany, Horticulture, or Plant Science; or Possesses a current Workplace Specialist License granted by the Indiana Department of Education appropriate to course objectives and directly linked to credentials, certifications, and competencies listed in the Course Outline of Record (COR), or Possesses an earned associate or higher degree, from a regionally accredited institution directly related to the program's discipline and has two years of directly related work experience This is an 8-week course that meets on Monday and Wednesday from 8:00am to 11:50am.
-Faculty with extensive graduate credits, but no graduate degree, can be determined to have met the requirement if the individual is ABD (All but Dissertation) or has amassed 45 graduate hour credits in a single program that meets the requirements specific to the course being taught.
+INSTRUCTION: Meets all scheduled classes of contracted course(s).
+Use technology such as Canvas, PowerPoint, etc. as appropriate.
+In the event of an emergency absence, notifies program/department chair.
+Must have strong working knowledge of current technologies appropriate to the area of instruction and faculty credentials as outlined in the ASOM 7.1 as applicable to the specific area of instruction.
+AGRI 114 - Introduction to Agricultural Systems A qualified faculty member teaching Introduction to Agricultural Systems possesses an earned master's or higher degree, from a regionally accredited institution, in the fields of Agricultural and Biological Engineering, Agricultural Systems, Management, Agronomy, Animal Science or Agricultural Economics, or Agriculture Education.
+AGRI 219 - Crop Machinery & Equipment Agriculture Program Standard A qualified faculty member in Agriculture meets the School of Advanced Manufacturing, Engineering & Applied Science criteria: Possesses an earned baccalaureate or higher degree, from a regionally accredited institution, in the fields of Agricultural and Biological Engineering, Agriculture Education, Agricultural Economics, Agricultural Systems Management, Agronomy, Animal Science, Botany, Horticulture, or Plant Science; or Possesses a current Workplace Specialist License granted by the Indiana Department of Education appropriate to course objectives and directly linked to credentials, certifications, and competencies listed in the Course Outline of Record (COR), or Possesses an earned associate or higher degree, from a regionally accredited institution directly related to the program's discipline and has two years of directly related work experience.
+Other Requirements: Selected candidate for employment will be subject to pre-employment background checks, including criminal history check, and any offer of employment will be contingent upon that outcome.
+Copies of transcripts may be required at time of interview.
+Original hard copies of transcripts will be required at time of hire.
 Ivy Tech Community College is an accredited, equal opportunity/affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, ethnicity, national origin, marital status, religion, sex, gender, sexual orientation, gender identity, disability, age or veteran status.
 As required by Title IX of the Education Amendments of 1972, Ivy Tech Community College does not discriminate on the basis of sex, including sexual harassment in its educational programs and activities, including employment and admissions.
 Questions specific to Title IX may be referred to the College's Title IX Coordinator or to the US Department of Education Office of Civil Rights.

 Posted 30+ days ago